Unidata/MetPy/docs/infrastructureguide.rst

 ~~~~

 Once the new release is published on GitHub, this will create the tag, which will trigger
-new builds on Travis (and AppVeyor, but that's not relevant).
-When the main test build on
+new builds on Travis (and our GitHub action, but that's not relevant).
+When the main test
-Travis (currently Python 3 tests) succeeds, Travis will handle building the source
+build on Travis (currently Python 3 tests) succeeds, Travis will handle building the source
 distribution and wheels, and upload them to PyPI.

 To build and upload manually (if for some reason it is necessary):